UVADS/ds6015/README.md

 - **Students**: Form and execute plan, complete the hands-on work, and provide deliverables to sponsor
 - **Capstone Director**: Runs program end to end, provides oversight, can help with issues elevated above faculty mentor
 - **Impact Director**: Partners with the Capstone Director to support and cultivate sponsor relationships, measure and promote the program
-- **Capstone Manager**: Assists the Capstone Director with communications
+- **Capstone Manager**: Assists the Capstone Director with communications, plans capstone event

  ## Supporting Materials